facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Overview

-SuperFences provides 4 features:
+SuperFences provides three features:

 1. The ability to [nest fences](#nested-fence-format) under blockquotes, lists, or other block elements (see [Limitations](#limitations) for more info).
 2. Ability to specify [custom fences](#custom-fences) to provide features like flowcharts, sequence diagrams, or other custom blocks.
-4. The ability to disable indented code blocks in favor of only using the fenced variant (off by default).
+3. The ability to disable indented code blocks in favor of only using the fenced variant (off by default).

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!

 ## Nested Fence Format

 1. Start and end fence boundaries are specified with either 3 or more backticks or tildes.